awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 ### gp2 storage<a name="gp2-storage"></a>

 When your applications don't need high storage performance, you can use General Purpose SSD gp2 storage\.
 Baseline I/O performance for gp2 storage is 3 IOPS for each GiB, with a minimum of 100 IOPS\.
 This relationship means that larger volumes have better performance\.
 For example, baseline performance for a 100\-GiB volume is 300 IOPS\.
 Baseline performance for a 1\-TiB volume is 3,000 IOPS\.
-Maximum baseline performance for a gp2 volume \(5\.34 TiB and greater\) is 16,000 IOPS\.
+Maximum baseline performance for a gp2 volume \(21\.36 TiB and greater\) is 64,000 IOPS\.

 Volumes below 1 TiB in size also have the ability to burst to 3,000 IOPS for extended periods of time\.
 Instance I/O credit balance determines burst performance\.
 For more information about instance I/O credits, see [I/O credits and burst performance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html#EBSVolumeTypes_gp2) in the *Amazon EC2 User Guide*\.
 For a more detailed description of how baseline performance and I/O credit balance affect performance, see the post [Understanding burst vs\. baseline performance with Amazon RDS and gp2](http://aws.amazon.com/blogs/database/understanding-burst-vs-baseline-performance-with-amazon-rds-and-gp2/) on the AWS Database Blog\.

 Many workloads never deplete the burst balance\.
 However, some workloads can exhaust the 3,000 IOPS burst storage credit balance, so you should plan your storage capacity to meet the needs of your workloads\.

 For gp2 volumes larger than 1 TiB, the baseline performance is greater than the burst performance\.
 For such volumes, burst is often irrelevant because the baseline performance is better than the 3,000 IOPS burst performance\.
-However, for DB instances larger than 1 TiB where the storage is *striped* across four Amazon EBS volumes, burst performance of up to 12,000 IOPS can be seen\.
+However, for DB instances between 1 TiB and 4 TiB, storage is *striped* across four Amazon EBS volumes providing burst performance of up to 12,000 IOPS\.
+For volumes above 4TiB of storage, baseline IOPS exceeds the maximum burst of 12,000 IOPS\.
 This applies to RDS database engines other than Microsoft SQL Server, which doesn't support volume striping\.

 ### gp3 storage<a name="gp3-storage"></a>